y3i12/nabu_nisaba/.dev_docs/dev.dump.md

 -------------------------------------------------------------------------------------------------

-we can exercise of this beauty while preparing for the next step, proposition for the moment:
+considering we want to achieve:
 ```markdown

 ```
-can you think of which are the necessary augments, load the augments (no augment loading is also fine, nisaba infrastructure augments might be outdated but might serve as a guideline), think on how to use the tools in your benefit, research about the scope and tell me your learnings? no need for much code, no need for planning.
+can you think of which are the necessary augments, load the augments (no augment loading is also fine, nisaba infrastructure augments might be outdated but might serve as a guideline), think on how to use the tools in your benefit, research about the implementation scope so you can have a foundational context? no need for much code, no need for planning.

 -------------------------------------------------------------------------------------------------